 When You Should Call a Doctor

-If you discover any lumps on your testicles when you do the exam, you should see a doctor right away.
+If you discover any lumps on your testicles when you do a self-exam, see a doctor right away.
 Also see a doctor if you notice any of the following changes:

 - One testicle has gotten noticeably larger or smaller.